Abhinavreddy-B/D_and_A/README.md

 - Which Track Has Longest Length?

     ```sql
-    SELECT *
+    SELECT T1.*
-    FROM Track
+    FROM Track AS T1
-    ORDER BY Milliseconds DESC
-    LIMIT 1;
+    LEFT JOIN Track AS T2
+			ON T1.Milliseconds < T2.Milliseconds
+    WHERE T2.Milliseconds IS NULL;
     ```
     (or)
     ```sql